syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Show-Multiple-Images-in-a-Cell.md

 ---
 layout: post
-title: How-to-Show-Multiple-Images-in-a-Cell | Windows Forms | Syncfusion
+title: Cell Types in GridControl
 description: how to show multiple images in a cell
 platform: windowsforms
 control: Grid